Kanwaljit Singh (politician)

 Capt.
 Kanwaljit Singh (1 September 1942 – 29 March 2009) was a Punjab Cooperation Minister and Shiromani Akali Dal's, General Secretary.
-He was a very respected and honest man.
 He was injured in a road accident near Kharar on 29 March 2009 and died at PGIMER Chandigarh on the same day.

 Biography

 Kanwaljit Singh was born to Dara Singh in Nabha.

 A former army captain (short service commission), Singh represented the Banur assembly segment in the Punjab assembly, and was elected a Member of Legislative Assembly (MLA) three times.
 He was one of the senior-most Akali leaders in the Parkash Singh Badal-led government, his first stint being as State Home Minister in the then Surjit Singh Barnala Ministry in the 1980s.

 At the time of his death, he was in charge of the Cooperation, Defence Service Welfare, Removal of Grievances, Pensions & Welfare of Pensioners Wing of the Finance Department.